-In effective Korea job search, you should complement online job search by methods that are more traditional because Korean jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Korea jobs are not advertised at all and are filled through referrals or networking.
+In effective Korea job search, you should complement online job search by methods that are more traditional because jobs in Korea are advertised in different ways and some jobs are not advertised in traditional forms at all.
+More than half of all work in Korea is not advertised at all and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

-A common way for a Korea job search is to find a job through recommendations of friends, relatives and colleagues.
+A common way find a job is through recommendations of friends and relatives

-For Korea job search use the most powerful job search engine on the Internet!
+For Korea job search use the most powerful job search engine!

 To run a Korea job search, simply type keywords into the 검색어/what box describing the kind of job you want, and enter a city, a province or postal code in the 지역/where box.
 Then click the 검색/Find button or hit the Enter key on your keyboard.

 Careerjet runs a Korea job search on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 jobinterview.kr, federalgovernmentjobs.us, monster.com.hk, incruit.gwtp.or.kr, solomonsearch.co.kr, salesforce.com, jobnews.co.kr, gamejob.co.kr, nicejob.co.kr, incruit.hani.co.kr, pharmamedijob.co.kr, kofenjob.com, jobnews.co.kr, lg.co.kr, MinistryEmployment.com, teachenglish.co.kr, hiteacher.com and hundreds more.